Code-Institute-Org/html-css-project/sample-full-stack-capstone-readme.md

 # College Noticeboard

 ## Overview
 This project is a College Noticeboard web application built with Django and styled using Bootstrap 5.
 It provides full CRUD functionality, enabling users to create, read, update, and delete notices efficiently.
-The application addresses the need for a centralized, user-friendly platform for managing college announcements, improving communication and accessibility for students and staff.
+The application addresses the need for a centralised, user-friendly platform for managing college announcements, improving communication and accessibility for students and staff.

 ## UX Design Process
 - **Link to User Stories in GitHub Projects:**
   - [GitHub Projects Kanban Board](https://github.com/username/project/kanban)
 - **Wireframes:**
   - [Wireframe Designs](https://linktowireframes.com)
   - Wireframes were designed to ensure clarity, intuitive navigation, and compatibility with assistive technologies.
-High-contrast colors and alt text for images were used to maximize accessibility.
+High-contrast colours and alt text for images were used to maximise accessibility.
 - **Design Rationale:**
-  - The layout emphasizes simplicity and readability, with Bootstrap 5 providing a responsive design.
-The color scheme adheres to WCAG guidelines for contrast, and the typography uses accessible fonts for clarity.
+  - The layout emphasises simplicity and readability, with Bootstrap 5 providing a responsive design.
+The colour scheme adheres to WCAG guidelines for contrast, and the typography uses accessible fonts for clarity.
   - Accessibility considerations include keyboard navigation and screen reader support, ensuring usability for users with diverse needs.
 - **Reasoning For Any Final Changes:**
   - Based on user feedback, adjustments were made to enhance usability, such as reordering navigation elements for better flow and refining accessibility features.
 These changes improve the inclusivity of the application.